Mute Notification Center Alert Sounds in OS X Mountain Lion

 2. Select apps from the left and uncheck the “Play sound when receiving notifications” box

-This better than disabling Notifications completely because you’ll still see them arrive, but you won’t bother your coworkers with beeps and boops anytime it’s your turn in Chess.
+This better than disabling Notifications completely because you’ll still see them arrive as little banners, but the audio sound effect won’t trigger to bother you or your coworkers with beeps and boops anytime it’s your turn in Chess.

 Related articles: